The Evolving Pharma R&D Outsourcing Industry: A Bird’s-eye View

 The interplay of the above circumstances appears to be a favorable situation for the contract research market, leading to steady growth in this sub-sector.
 According to a report by Clearwater International (autumn 2019), the global CRO industry exhibits market growth of around 10% CAGR with projected acceleration up to 12% through to 2022, potentially reaching $45B market value.

-Another natural factor of growth for the contract research market is the overall increase in the number of biotech companies and the volume of ongoing research projects in the pharma industry -- since 2007 the number of drug candidates under development almost doubled (15267 in 2018 vs 7737 in 2007).
+Another natural factor of growth for the CRO industry is the overall increase in the number of biotech companies and the volume of ongoing research projects in the pharma industry -- since 2007 the number of drug candidates under development almost doubled (15267 in 2018 vs 7737 in 2007).

 Estimations by Objective Capital Partners suggest that the global contract research market in 2019 is valued at around $30B and growing.
 According to a 2016 report by Credit Suisse, the CRO industry can be roughly segmented into the four market categories with each having the following shares of the pie: central lab services -- 4%; preclinical services -- 9%; clinical stage services -- 42%; and post-approval activities -- 45%.